talhaozbek61/shadcn-ui/README.md

 - Added smooth animations using the Framer Motion library for a more dynamic user experience.

+### Release Page Integration

+- All versions published on GitHub are now fetched via the GitHub API and displayed on the Releases page of the site.
+- This allows users to easily view the details of both current and past versions directly from the website.

 ### Demo

 Check out the [v2 Demo](https://learning-shadcn-ui.vercel.app/).